Zymo-Research/service-pipeline-documentation/docs/how_to_use_miRNAseq_report.md

 ## Comparison of samples

 ### Sample distance and similarity
 When there are more than 2 samples in the study, the pipeline will generate two sets of overview plots for all samples.
-The first set is generated using normalized read counts of all mature miRNAs and uses [`isomiRs`](https://www.bioconductor.org/packages/release/bioc/html/isomiRs.html), which uses [`DESeq2`](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) under the hood.
-The second set is generated using normalized read counts of several RNA Types (tRNA, lncRNA, miscRNA, scaRNA, snoRNA, snRNA), excluding miRNA and rRNA.
+The first set is generated using normalized read counts of all mature miRNAs with [`isomiRs`](https://www.bioconductor.org/packages/release/bioc/html/isomiRs.html), which uses [`DESeq2`](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) under the hood.
+The second set is generated with [`DESeq2`](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) using normalized read counts of several RNA Types (tRNA, lncRNA, miscRNA, scaRNA, snoRNA, snRNA), excluding miRNA and rRNA.

 #### Sample similarity
 This plot shows the Pearson correlation coefficient between pairs of samples.
 You can mouse over the colored blocks to see correlation coefficients.
 This pipeline will generate two sample similarities plots, one of which will be made using all mature miRNAs, and the other using read counts of 6 RNA types (tRNA, lncRNA, miscRNA, scaRNA, snoRNA, snRNA).
 In the miRNA plot below, you can clearly notice the difference between groups of samples (different cell types).